M-HT/SR/games/Warcraft/release/windows/readme-Windows.txt

 Put files from this archive into the installed game's directory.

 Simple instructions:
-1) install Warcraft on your PC
+1) install Warcraft on your PC (or copy installed game from another computer)
 2) copy the files from this archive into the game's directory
 3) run the game using Warcraft.cmd or SR-War.exe